wisdommen/IPLMS/README.md

 You may meet any error, that is not what I can control, it works 1000% good in my environment.
 This is very common.
-Please do some researches before contect me.
+Please do some researches before contact me.

-###Known expections:
+###Known exceptions:
-1. Can't recoganize the image file
+1. Can't recognize the image file
 2. ...

 If you meet any problem like above, do Google first, then good luck! =)